fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Secretary

-  Berkman Professor of Entrepreneurial Legal Studies at Harvard Law School and author of The Wealth of Networks: How social production transforms markets and freedom
+  Berkman Professor of Entrepreneurial Legal Studies at Harvard Law School.
+Author of The Wealth of Networks: How social production transforms markets and freedom.